pedrumj2/swapingSlider/README.md

 # usage
 1- Put the content you want to slide inside absolute divs with the class "slider_wrapper"

-2- Add the class "active" to one of these
+2- Add the class "active" to one of these divs.

 3- Put them all inside a parent div.
 Give it an ID.